 The funding, awarded by the Horizon 2020 Security Research Program of the European Commission, enables a team of academics to work closely together with law enforcement agencies and other partners in different European countries.

-The Design Against Crime Resolution Center of the university of Salford and DSP-groep will find innovative ways to tackle high-impact crimes such as physical and sexual assault, robbery, burglary and vandalism.
+The Design Against Crime Solution Center of the University of Salford and DSP-groep will find innovative ways to tackle high-impact crimes such as physical and sexual assault, robbery, burglary and vandalism.

 Together with academics from the Solution Center of the University of Salford and the other research partners in the Cutting Crime Impact (CCI) project, DSP-groep will train individuals to carry out research within each of the police forces; mapping processes, interviewing stakeholders and shadowing officers to collect detailed information about how the police carry out certain roles.